What Does "Low Church" Mean?

 Grant Sullivan is the Preaching Minister for the North Heights Church of Christ in Bixby, OK.
 Grant was born and raised in the Tulsa area.
 Following his graduation from the Brown Trail School of Preaching in June of 2007, Grant served as the Associate Minister for North Heights until being named the Preaching Minister in 2014.
 In 2009, he began studying at Oklahoma Christian University’s Graduate School of Theology in pursuit of a Master of Divinity degree which he completed in December of 2014.

 Ben Williams (author of this blog) began preaching as a teenager and continued through college.
 For his undergraduate education, he attended the University of Oklahoma.
 Upon graduating from college with a B.S. in Astrophysics, he began full-time work as a minister.
 As of December 2015, Ben received his Master of Divinity from Oklahoma Christian Graduate School of Theology.
+He is currently working on a PhD in Apologetics from Midwestern Baptist Theological Seminary.
 Ben has been working as Pulpit Minister at the Glenpool Church of Christ since the summer of 2010.